yaxitech/ragenix/README.md

 ## Similar projects / acknowledgements

-The [`agenix-rs`](https://github.com/cole-h/agenix-rs) project is quite similar to ragenix.
+The [`agenix-cli`](https://github.com/cole-h/agenix-cli) project is quite similar to ragenix.
 In fact, it served as an inspiration (thanks!).
 Both projects have in common that they aim at replacing the fragile shell script with a version written in Rust.
-In contrast to `ragenix`, however, `agenix-rs` is not compatible to the original `agenix`.
+In contrast to `ragenix`, however, `agenix-cli` is not compatible to the original `agenix`.
 It uses a TOML configuration file to declare rules on a repository level (similar to `.sops.yaml`).
 While having a global rules file might be useful for some (particularly if you're looking to switch from [`sops-nix`]( https://github.com/Mic92/sops-nix)), we wanted to continue to define our rules using Nix expressions which